Rajarshi-B/CRYPTeX-vF/README.md

 >No need to worry as every advancement is over intact-AES-256+PBKDF2-SHA512/256 but STRONG/LONG/Random PASSCODE is a MUST.

 >Text boxes get automatically truncated when the text in the input box contains num(chars) >= 30000 to prevent crashing.

->First choose among the radio buttons then proceed.

 >Use default file extensions whenever possible .xenc and .bxenc to open encrypted files.